Home Trading strategies Why Trading Strategies Are Not Working (How To Know And Avoid It)

 For example, trend following has always had many years of underperformance before they start working again.
 This makes them very hard to follow and trade, and that’s perhaps the reason why they seem to work in the long term.

-The Dogs of the Dow strategy was once a very good strategy but less so the last ten years.
-Is this cyclical or a structural change?
+The Dogs of the Dow strategy was once a very good but less so the last ten years.
+Is this a cyclical or a structural change?
 Permanent or temporary?
-We don’t know but the markets have evolved and changed since the strategy became very popular.
+We don’t know, but the markets have evolved and changed since the strategy became very popular.

-For example, Ben Bernanke started quantitative easing and this has had a huge impact on asset prices and behavior.
+For example, Ben Bernanke started quantitative easing, which has greatly impacted asset prices and behavior.
 Is this permanent or temporary?
 We don’t know, but it sure changed the market!

 Being dependent on one type of strategy makes you vulnerable

 We believe this is a mistake for many aspiring traders.
 You should be agnostic and trade anything that works.
-You need to diversify as much as possible to smooth earnings.
+You need to diversify as much as possible to smooth earnings – you need a portfolio of trading strategies .

 One dollar made in crude oil is the same as one dollar earned in day trading Microsoft.
 One dollar made day trading is the same as one dollar made in a weekly time frame.
 We believe the most rational approach is to diversify to different time frames.
 Why?
 Because not all time frames stop working at the same time.